jamesstirrat/james-se/posts/beliefs.md

   tag: 'Writing'
   publishedAt: '2023-04-24'
   title: "Beliefs"
   subtitle: "Some of my beliefs in 2022.
-Pls no cancel"
+No cancel pls"
   displayDate: 'June 2022'
   slug: 'beliefs'